For Schedule click HERE.

 We cut down a cherry tree, which was quite dead.
 Poor thing.
 The wood is so hard and red.
 I’ll try to use the bark to dye some wool.

 It is difficult to cut trees, even dead ones, let alone unwanted living ones.
-We cut down three young ash trees, which were blocking the light to the garden.
-The sap ran out of them, clear tree blood… They are now part of the crazy make-shift fence.
+We cut down three young box elder trees , which were blocking the light to the garden.
+The sap ran out of them, clear tree blood… (at first these trees were mistakenly ID’d as ash — now we know — all that blood syrup, gone to waste).
+They are now part of the crazy make-shift fence.

 Here is a dead cherry tree stump that will stay the way it is for awhile for one reason: Kasper loves chopping at.